Our experienced family law team look at the issues around business and divorce.

 What approach is taken to business interests?

-Business interests can take different forms, including shares or a debenture in a limited company, a share in a partnership or a business operated by a sole proprietor.
-Usually, only the interest owned by the party divorcing or separating is taken into account, but this will often involve an overview and valuation of the whole business.
+Business interests can take different forms, such as shares or a debenture in a limited company, a share in a partnership, or a business operated by a sole proprietor.
+Usually only the interest owned by the party divorcing or separating is taken into account, but this will often involve an overview and valuation of the whole business.

 In the case of a long marriage, the starting point for the division of the assets is an equal one.
 A long marriage is now considered to be one which, including any pre-marriage cohabitation, has lasted for ten years or more.
-The assets, apart from the business interest, may be the equity in the family home and investment properties, savings, stocks and shares and valuables such as jewellery, paintings and cars.
+If the relationship breaks down in its early years and a business was brought to the marriage by one party, it will tend to be left out of the assessment of the marital assets available for division, especially if there are no children involved.

 What will happen to the business interest?